New Mexico: Sports

 No major league professional sports teams are based in New Mexico, but the Albuquerque Isotopes are the Pacific Coast League baseball affiliate of the MLB Colorado Rockies.
-The state hosts several baseball teams of the Pecos League: the Roswell Invaders, Ruidoso Osos, Santa Fe Fuego and the White Sands Pupfish.
+The state hosts several baseball teams of the Pecos League: the Roswell Invaders, Ruidoso Osos, Santa Fe Fuego, and the White Sands Pupfish.
 The Duke City Gladiators of the Indoor Football League (IFL) plays their home games at Tingley Coliseum in Albuquerque; the city also hosts two soccer teams: New Mexico United, which began playing in the second tier USL Championship in 2019, and the associated New Mexico United U23, which plays in the fourth tier USL League Two.

 Collegiate athletics are the center of spectator sports in New Mexico, namely the rivalry between various teams of the University of New Mexico Lobos and the New Mexico State Aggies.
-The intense competition between the two teams is often referred to as the "Rio Grande Rivalry" or the "Battle of I-25" (in reference to both campuses being located along that highway).
+The intense competition between the two teams is often referred to as the "Rio Grande Rivalry" or the "Battle of I-25" (both campuses are along that highway).
 NMSU also has a rivalry with the University of Texas at El Paso called "The Battle of I-10".
 The winner of the NMSU-UTEP football game receives the Silver Spade trophy.

-Olympic gold medalist Tom Jager, an advocate of controversial high-altitude training for swimming, has conducted training camps in Albuquerque at 5,312 feet (1,619 m) and Los Alamos at 7,320 feet (2,231 m).
+Olympic gold medalist Tom Jager, an advocate of high-altitude training for swimming, has conducted training camps in Albuquerque at 5,312 feet (1,619 m) and Los Alamos at 7,320 feet (2,231 m).

 New Mexico is a major hub for various shooting sports, mainly concentrated in the NRA Whittington Center in Raton, which is largest and most comprehensive competitive shooting range and training facility in the U.S.

 Historic heritage

-Owing to its millennia of habitation and over two centuries of Spanish colonial rule, New Mexico features a significant number of sites with historical and cultural significance.
-Forty-six locations across the state are listed by the U.S. National Register of Historic Places, the 18th highest of any state.
+Owing to its millennia of habitation and over two centuries of Spanish colonial rule, New Mexico has many sites of historical and cultural significance.
+Forty-six locations are listed on the U.S. National Register of Historic Places, the 18th-highest of any state.

 New Mexico has nine of the country's 84 national monuments, which are sites federally protected by presidential proclamation; this is the second-highest number after Arizona.
 The monuments include some of the earliest to have been created: El Morro and Gila Cliff Dwellings, proclaimed in 1906 and 1907, respectively; both preserve the state's ancient indigenous heritage.

 New Mexico is one of 20 states with a UNESCO World Heritage Site, and among only eight with more than one.
-Excluding sites shared between states, New Mexico has the most World Heritage Sites in the country, with three exclusively within its territory.
+Excluding sites shared between states, New Mexico has the most World Heritage Sites in the United States, with three exclusively within its territory.